kailash-manasarovar/statement/docs/index.md

 Is Dénia the only city in Spain where this is happening?
 Or is it everywhere; in Spain and throughout the Western world?

-Is the vile misogyny in Muslim cultures bettered by the porn-gangs of the West?
+Is the vile misogyny in Muslim cultures bettered by the porn-gangs of Spain?

+Does no-one do anything about this enormous evil that endangers the lives of so many because everyone's OK with it?
+Do the Spanish police and government think it is normal for women and children to be groomed, drugged, and sexually abused by gangs of adult professional men online and in-person?

+Should we expect this if we travel to Spain?

 ## Why was I in Dénia?